barend-erasmus/k-means-clustering/README.md

 Select a k-Factor which will determine the number of clusters.

-In this example we have choosen 3 as our k-Factor.
+In this example, we have chosen 3 as our k-Factor.

 Although there are ways to determine the optimal numbers of clusters from a given dataset, we'll not cover it in the document.

 ### Step 2:

 Select 3, the k-Factor, data points from the given dataset and label them accordingly.
-These 3 data points will be called our centriods.
+These 3 data points will be called our centroids.

 In this example we have selected: